elegaanz/squs/README.md

 A service to bring federated comments to static websites.

+**⚠️ Squs have not been updated in a long time, and may not work anymore.
+A better option if you want decentralized comments for your static site is [Cactus](https://cactus.chat/) which is based on Matrix.**

 Based on Plume (but a lot of the original source have been removed or adapted).

 When you build your static website, you have to run a command to tell Squs a new article was published.